-- smaller pulverization of the ballast and, as a result, reduction of maintenance costs;
+- smaller pulverization of the ballast and reduction of maintenance costs

 - recovery and reuse of tonnes of plastic and ELTs: 1670 Greenrail sleepers (equal to 1 km of rail line) contribute to the recovery of up to 35 tonnes of ELTs and plastic from urban waste.